anacletu/pygame-typing-cat/README.md

 3. Navigate to the project directory.
 4. Run the game using the `main.py` file.

-## Dependencies
+### Dependencies
-- Python 3.x
+- Python 3.11.6
 - Pygame library

-## How to Play
-- Type "PLAY" to start the game during the introduction screen.
-- Type the displayed words to defeat enemies.
-- Use the BACKSPACE key to correct mistakes.
-- Press ENTER to submit your typed word.

-## Controls
+## Development
-- **F Key**: Toggle fullscreen mode
-- **ENTER Key**: Submit typed word
-- **BACKSPACE Key**: Delete the last character in the input field
+### Dependencies
+There are many features I would like to implement in the game to make it more appealing

+- Addition of more enemy waves
+- Addition of a boss battle after wave is defeated
+- Handle enemy health individually per sprite
+- Refactor the code to be able to implement a replay button without the need of calling main()
+- Possibility to choose difficulty level
+- Inclusion of wpm statistics

+If you're interested in contributing to the project, you can fork the repository, make your changes, and submit a pull request.

 ## Acknowledgements

-First of all, I would like to acknowledge the creators of the Pygame library for providing the foundation for this game.
+First of all, I would like to acknowledge the creators of the Pygame library for providing the foundation for this game and so many others.

 ### Credits
 - Background: [Free Pixel Art Forest](https://edermunizz.itch.io/free-pixel-art-forest)